-This has been a year of many extremes filled with injustices that reach far and wide.
+This year has been filled with extremes and injustices that reached far and wide.
 It continues to shine a spotlight on the glaring contrasts that still exist, the simple truth that we have not made significant progress since Dr. King was assassinated 51 years ago, and the still desperate need for a beloved community (the theme and call to action for the 2021 Observance) guided by the pillars Dr. King fought for: peace, justice, equality, and love.

-This year in light of the pandemic gatherings look different as we congregate virtually on Zoom and FaceTime to celebrate holidays, weddings, funerals, and more.
-Technology will afford us the opportunity to continue to connect with each other in spite of our circumstances.
+This year in light of the pandemic, gatherings look different as we congregate virtually on Zoom and FaceTime to celebrate holidays, weddings, funerals, and more.
+Yet, technology will afford us the opportunity to continue to connect with each other despite our circumstances.

-As we reflect we want to recognize a few in our own beloved community whom we think are using technology in a way that would make Dr. King proud - ways that enrich the lives of our community, make the world a better place morally and spiritually, and embraces nonviolence as Dr. King did.
+As we reflect, we want to recognize a few in our own beloved community whom we think are using technology in a way that would make Dr. King proud--ways that enrich the lives of our community, make the world a better place morally and spiritually, and embrace nonviolence as Dr. King did.

-The truth is, our students (and our instructors) inspire us every single day with their intelligence, determination, kindness, and resilience.
-This year we also were inspired by hiring partners and local city workforce partnerships that worked tirelessly to bring more individuals into the technology community.
-Below is a letter from December from one of our instructors, Gary Jackson, about the students who inspired him.
+The truth is, our students and our instructors inspire us every single day with their intelligence, determination, kindness, and resilience.
+This year, we were also encouraged by hiring partners and local city workforce partnerships that worked tirelessly to bring more individuals into the fold of the technology community.
+Below is a letter from one of our instructors, Gary Jackson, about the students who inspired him.

-We’re not proud of where we are as a society today, but we can’t help but feel hopeful that we have some extraordinary people in our beloved community already and we’re welcoming more by the day.
+We’re not proud of where we are as a society today.
+But, still, we can’t help but feel hopeful that we have some extraordinary people in our beloved community already, and we’re welcoming more by the day.